MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 HTTP/2, using a Sequence number to enforce ordering.
 Using QPACK instead would entail the following changes:

-- The Sequence field is removed from HEADERS frames (Section 5.2.2) and PUSH_PROMISE frames (Section 5.2.6).
-- Header Block Fragments consist of QPACK data instead of HPACK data.
+- Header Blocks consist of QPACK data instead of HPACK data
-- Just as unidirectional push streams have a stream header identifying their Push ID, a header will need to be added to differentiate checkpoint streams from pushes.
+- Just as unidirectional push streams have a stream header identifying their Push ID, a header will need to be added to differentiate checkpoint streams from pushes
 - Stream 2 is reserved for the Feedback Stream

 A HEADERS or PUSH_PROMISE frame MAY contain an arbitrary number of QPACK